newlei/HASC/README.md

 }

-@inproceedings{ChuaTHLLZ09,
+@inproceedings{NUSWIDE09,
   title={NUS-WIDE: a real-world web image database from National University of Singapores}, author = {Tat{-}Seng Chua and  Jinhui Tang and  Richang Hong and Haojie Li and Zhiping Luo and  Yantao Zheng}, booktitle={Proceedings of the ACM international conference on image and video retrieval, {CIVR} 2009}, year={2009}
 }
 ```
+## Acknowledgments

+We thank LMC lab. for providing GPU and dataset for us.